top of page

 • One of the first wild foods to be cultivated

-Don't forget about pumpkins just because Halloween is over!
+Don't wait for Halloween to release your pumpkin's magic!
 Get yourself a culinary pumpkin and cook yourself up a seasonal, highly nutritious wellness feast!

 MY WELLNESS JOURNEY SO FAR THIS YEAR